“Never, ever, think about something else when you should be thinking about the power of incentives.”

 The Power of Incentives

-From Charlie Munger’s “Psychology of Human Misjudgment” talk to the Harvard Law School Class of 1948 at its 50th reunion in June 1995, in the section he labels “Reward and Punishment Superresponse Tendency.”
+From Charlie Munger’s “The Psychology of Human Misjudgment,” delivered at Harvard in 1995 and later revised for Poor Charlie’s Almanack, in the section he labels “Reward and Punishment Superresponse Tendency.”
 Munger frames the maxim as a corollary of Ben Franklin’s “If you would persuade, appeal to interest and not to reason,” and follows it with an anecdote about a house counsel at a major investment bank who lost his job by appealing to a client’s moral duty when he should have been appealing to the client’s self-interest.